-Sometimes an opponent’s attack is an attempt to distract you or their audience from their own failures before they make the news.
-It's a desperate, “Hey, look over there!”
-Sometimes it’s a obvious case of what our grandparents described as the pot calling the kettle black.
+Sometimes an opponent’s attack is an attempt to distract you or their audience from their own failures before they hit the news.
+Consider it a desperate, “Hey, look over there!”
+It may resemble what our grandparents described as the pot calling the kettle black.
 Or, it may be plain old psychological projection.
 Your counter can be summed up in a line from an Eric Clapton blues-rock song: Before you accuse me, take a look at yourself (28).

 Developing powerful short hand phrases and memorable memes is an integral feature of information warfare.
 For example, many believe there’s something darkly Orwellian about the heavy-handed authoritarian management of the coronavirus.
 The COVID-1984 meme is a shorthand counter.
 It says: “I'm not buying the official narrative.”
 It speaks volumes.
 It's still true; a picture, or a powerful meme in this case, is worth 1000 words.

 The endless LGBT+ marketing and promotion on the one hand and the shaming of “non-believers” is relentless.
 The original grievances of the homosexual lobby were addressed some time ago.
 Now it’s transformed into a demand for subservience and adoration.
 Those who fail to salute the LGBT+ flag or dance to its "pride" tune are demonized.
 My response to such demands on occasion includes sharing the views of courageous LGBT+ members who also find the movement’s politics repugnant.